The-GPT-Warriors/DeploymentLesson/_posts/2024-01-25-Deployment-lesson_IPYNB_2_.md

 ```

 3. **Validation and Restart:**
+   - Save changes using `ctrl x` or `cmd x` and then `y`
+   - Create a symbolic link `cd /etc/nginx/sites-enabled` -> and then `sudo ln -s /etc/nginx/sites-available/yourproject /etc/nginx/sites-enabled`
    - Validate with `sudo nginx -t`
    - Restart NGINX: `sudo systemctl restart nginx`
    - Test your domain on your desktop browser (http://)